Quentin-B/Template_GitHub_Pages/README.md

 - [GitHub Pages Usage limits](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages#usage-limits)

-# Using the Exercise Files
+# Setup
-1. Create a new repo and add the exercise files for this lesson.
+1. Create a new repo and add the files.

     Make sure all `*.png` files are moved into the `images` directory.